 The effects of the injections are not immediate.
 It can take several days to take effect and around two weeks to see the full results.
-After three weeks, The Medical Chambers will give you a follow-up appointment, where we will examine you and check that you’re happy with your appearance.
-We may carry out further injections to achieve the very-best final results.
+After three weeks, The Medical Chambers Kensington will give you a follow-up appointment, where your consultant will examine you and check that you’re happy with your appearance.
+Further injections may be carried out to achieve the very-best final results.

 Anti-wrinkle injections are temporary, following treatment the effects fade gradually over three to four months.

-Why choose The Medical Chambers for anti-wrinkle injections?
+Why choose The Medical Chambers Kensington for anti-wrinkle injections?

-The Medical Chambers provides professional, safe and effective care in a state-of-the-art Kensington Clinic.
+The Medical Chambers Kensington provides professional, safe and effective care in a state-of-the-art Kensington Clinic.

-- Consultant-delivered service: All patients attending The Medical Chambers Cosmetic Dermatology Clinic for anti-wrinkle injections will see a highly-qualified consultant cosmetic dermatologist with extensive knowledge, experience and skills.
+- Consultant-delivered service: All patients attending the clinic for anti-wrinkle injections will see a highly-qualified consultant cosmetic dermatologist with extensive knowledge, experience and skills.

-- Treatment you can trust: The Medical Chambers uses the highest quality injectable botulinum toxin, a product that has been safely and successfully used for many decades.
+- Treatment you can trust: Our consultants use the highest quality injectable botulinum toxin, a product that has been safely and successfully used for many decades.